ocornejog/Pipeline_ELK/README.md

 ---

-### Conclusion

-Now you have a working Kafka setup with a Producer fetching data from an API and a Consumer writing it to a file.
-You can modify this setup for other use cases or scale it as needed.

-# Create Index Template in Elasticsearch
+# 2. Create Index Template in Elasticsearch

-## 1️⃣ Create the Template JSON File
+## 1️.
+Create the Template JSON File

 Create the template file: